How to Boil Maple Sap more Efficiently

 Efficiency Tip #1: Keep your heat source steady and consistently hot when Boiling Maple Sap

-The Sapling is a manufactured version of the traditional “55 gallon drum” design, but the careful design and assembly is tighter and more efficient because the pan fits perfectly into the opening.
-The barrel has a door to keep it sealed, with vents to maintain the flow of oxygen.
-Think of it like the difference between producing heat with a fireplace and with a wood stove.
+The Sapling is a manufactured version of the traditional “55-gallon drum” design, but the careful design and assembly are tighter and more efficient because the pan fits perfectly into the opening.
+The barrel has a door to keep it sealed, with vents to maintain oxygen flow.
+Think of it as the difference between producing heat with a fireplace and a wood stove.

-All of these improvements help to keep sap at a more steady boil which leads to more consistent evaporation and, therefore, a shortened path to syrup.
-But keep in mind that you – the human – must make the most of these by building a good fire and keeping it tended!
+All of these improvements help to keep sap at a more steady boil, which leads to more consistent evaporation and, therefore, a shortened path to syrup.
+But remember that you – the human – must make the most of these by building a good fire and keeping it tended!

 Efficiency Tip #2 Choose the Right Boiling Vessel